sona-3099/MemoryAllocator/README.md

 # MemoryAllocator

-In this assigment I'll make my own memory allocator like malloc and free.This will be used in simple linked list operation.
+In this assigment I'll build my own memory allocator like malloc and free.This will be used in simple linked list operation.